Montana Trans Camp 2!

 Is food provided?

-Not by the organizers.
+Not officially, unless you request mutual aid for food in your application.
 That means you'll be able to have a relationship with food at camp that works for you.
-I like to bring mostly ready-to-eat food and many many snacks, others love their camp cooking setups, and some like cooking with the fire.Part of the "joy" of Trans Camp for many people is making and sharing their food -- that's encouraged but that's completely optional.
-You won't go hungry if you let others know you'd like to share a meal.
-We also won't be very far from Bozeman, so you will easily be able to travel into town for food and other supplies.Many trans folks are vegan or have other dietary restrictions.
-If you have an uncommon restriction that folks are unlikely to have food for, please let us know either in the application or afterwards (we'll have a group chat!).Also, we each have very different backgrounds and cultures around food.
+I like to bring mostly ready-to-eat food and many many snacks, others love their camp cooking setups, and some like cooking with the fire (though there may be a burn ban in effect when we camp).Part of the joy of Trans Camp for some people is making and sharing their food -- that's encouraged but completely optional.
+So, while food isn't "officially" provided, you won't go hungry if you let others know you'd like to share a meal.
+We also won't be very far from Bozeman, so you will easily be able to travel into town for food and other supplies.Also, we each have very different backgrounds and cultures around food.
 You're encouraged to bring and share what works for you and not just stick to "campfire foods" from the dominant culture here.

 Is the campground accessible?